TimoBolkart/FLAME-Blender-Add-on/README.md

 ## Data

 Download the FLAME Blender Add-on from [MPI-IS/FLAME](http://flame.is.tue.mpg.de/).
-You need to sign up and agree to the model license for access to the model.
+You need to sign up and agree to the model license (CC BY 4.0) for access to the model.

 ## Installation
 1. Blender>Edit>Preferences>Add-ons>Install